 - Blood cell changes such as reduced red and white blood cell counts.

-1. Zonisamide Capsules may cause a serious skin rash that can cause death.
-These serious skin reactions are more likely to happen when you begin taking Zonisamide Capsules within the first 4 months of treatment but may occur at later times.
+1. Zonisamide may cause a serious skin rash that can cause death.
+These serious skin reactions are more likely to happen when you begin taking zonisamide within the first 4 months of treatment but may occur at later times.

-2. Zonisamide Capsules may cause you to sweat less and to increase your body temperature (fever).
+3. Zonisamide may cause you to sweat less and to increase your body temperature (fever).
 You may need to be hospitalized for this.
-You should watch for decreased sweating and fever, especially when it is hot and especially in children taking Zonisamide Capsules.
+You should watch for decreased sweating and fever, especially when it is hot and especially in children taking zonisamide.